kolbyrogers/sudoku-solver/README.md

 ## Algorithm

 This solver uses a simple algorithm known as "Backtracking".
-This is a brute force approach that tests a value, and moves on.
-Once the value is no longer valid, it backtracks and tries new values until the board is solved.
+The steps are as follows:

+1. Find an unfilled square
+2. Try digits 1-9 in that square
+3. Check if that digit is valid
+4. If the digit is valid, move on to the next square
+   Else, reset the square and 'backtrack'